rschristopher/ischristtrue.com/src/modern-views/free-will.md

 !!! info "Arminianism is semi-Pelegian"
     In rationalistic terms, the Arminian view grants to man a small ability to choose good (a step towards salvation) that is independent of God.
 Even if we say this is only 0.01% man and 99.99% God, this is semi-Pelegian by definition.

     Importantly this view emerges inevitably as a reaction to the strict monergistic doctrine of reprobation.
 In rationalistic terms, monergism insists that God is 100% responsible for man's salvation, but reprobation is to say God is 100% responsible for man's condemnation.
-Because man's will is not sufficient to participate in his own salvation, because all was predetermined.
+Thus man's will is not sufficient to participate in his own salvation, because all was predetermined.

     The orthodox view of synergism is to say God is 100% responsible for man's salvation while conversely man is 100% responsible for his own condemnation.
 And thus man willfully participates in his own salvation.